-# Disable PasswordAuthentication as ssh keys are more secure.
-PasswordAuthentication no # Disable root login, using sudo provides better auditing.
-PermitRootLogin no PermitTunnel no AllowTcpForwarding yes X11Forwarding no # Compute times out connections after 10 minutes of inactivity.
-Keep alive # ssh connections by sending a packet every 7 minutes.
+# Disable PasswordAuthentication because ssh keys are more secure.
+PasswordAuthentication no # Disable root login.
+Using sudo provides better auditing.
+PermitRootLogin no PermitTunnel no AllowTcpForwarding yes X11Forwarding no # Compute Engine times out connections after 10 minutes of inactivity. # Keep alive ssh connections by sending a packet every 7 minutes.
 ClientAliveInterval 420

-After you configure and optimize your boot disk on Compute Engine, create a new image from that boot disk so that you can create new instances from a fully-optimized version of the image rather than configuring each instance every time you create it.
+After you configure and optimize your boot disk on Compute Engine, create an image from that boot disk so that you can create instances from a fully-optimized version of the image rather than having to configure each instance every time you create it.

 Configure security best practices

 You should always provide a secure operating system environment, but it can be difficult to strike a balance between a secure and accessible environment.
-Insecure virtual machines are vulnerable to attack and can consume expensive resources.
+Virtual machines that are vulnerable to attack can consume expensive resources.
 Google strongly recommends that your images comply with the following security best practices:

-- Minimize the amount of software installed by default (e.g. perform a minimal install of the OS).
+- Minimize the amount of software installed by default (for example, perform a minimal install of the OS).

 - Enable automatic updates.

-- By default, all network services disabled except for SSH, DHCP, and NTPD.
+- By default, disable all network services except for SSH, DHCP, and NTPD.
 You can allow a mail server, such as Postfix, to run if it is only accepting connections from localhost.

 - Do not allow externally listening ports except for sshd.